lesion/gancio/docs/install/configuration.md

 the SMTP configuration above should allow to use this address as from.

-- ### Favicon
-You could specify another favicon.
-This is also used as logo (top-left corner):
-`"favicon": "./favicon.ico"`

 - ### User locale
 Probably you want to modify some text for your specific community, that's why we thought the `user_locale` configuration: you can specify your version of